jamesplease/router-comparison/README.md

 An unnamed segment is a dynamic segment, or a splat, that doesn't require an identifying name.
 For instance, in the route URL `"books/:bookId"`, `bookId` is the name of the dynamic segment.

-Stateman added this feature, although it (surprisingly) does not exist in the UI-Router.
+Stateman added this feature, although it does not exist in the UI-Router.

 ##### Thoughts